Sblop/Samsung_motion_picture_extractor/README.md

 Run by:

+ python split_motion_photo.py -h   For help

+ python split_motion_photo.py example.jpg   To seperate the Mp4 file from the jpg

- python split_motion_photo.py /path/example.jpg
+ python split_motion_photo.py /path/example.jpg To seperate the Mp4 file from the jpg, but in a subfolder

- python split_motion_photo.py /path/example.jpg --force
+ python split_motion_photo.py /path/example.jpg --force Force creation of mp4 and overwrite, if exists

- find "/share/path/upload" -type f -name "*.jpg" -exec python split_motion_photo.py {} --force \;
+ Example of a find command, that searches for all jpg files and convert these. find "/share/path/upload" -type f -name "*.jpg" -exec python split_motion_photo.py {} --force \;